katerinanavab/javadocs/docs/unit06/notes603.md

 To set up a for-each loop, use `for (type variable : arrayname)` where the type is the type for elements in the array, and read it as "_for each variable value in arrayname_".

 {:.highlight}
-Use the enhanced for each loop with arrays whenever you can, because it _cuts down on errors_.
-You can use it whenever you need to **loop through all the elements** of an array, and don't need to know their index and don't need to change their values.
-It starts with the first item in the array (the one at index `0`) and continues through in order to the last item in the array.
+Use the enhanced for-each loop with arrays whenever you can, because it _cuts down on errors_!
+You can use it whenever you need to **loop through all the elements** of an array, don't need to know their **index**, and don't need to **change** their values.
+It automatically starts by "visiting" the first item in the array (the one at index `0`) and continues through, _in order_, to the last item in the array.

-See the examples below in Java that loop through an `int` and a `String` array.
-Notice the type of the loop variable is the type of the array.
+See the examples below in Java that loop through both an `int` and a `String` array:

 ```java
   int[] highScores = { 10, 9, 8, 8};
   String[] names = {"Jamal", "Emily", "Destiny", "Mateo"};

   // for each loop: for each value in highScores
   // for (type variable : arrayname)
   for (int value : highScores) {